wp-plugins/popup-express/readme.txt

 == Description ==

-Easily create a popup lightbox with and email form for your Wordpress site.
+Easily create a popup lightbox with an email form for your Wordpress site.
 Your popup form will appear in front of your content to make an offer to your visitors to signup for your email list.
 Popup forms are one of the best way to get more subscribers.
+The background is grayed out will the popup is displayed.
+Your visitor can then choose to signup through the popup form or close the popup.

+The popup content can be easily edited by making changes on a form.
+There is a an editable field for each piece of content on the popup.
+You don't have to do any coding to make the popup look good.

+The popup time can be controlled from your wordpress admin panel.
+You can also turn the popup of anytime you like unchecking the box that says "enable popup".

 <a href="http://www.thinklandingpages.com/landingpage/how-to-get-a-double-digit-increase-in-conversions/">Upgrade to Popup Express Pro</a>